 We will then stop at Perlan Museum to enjoy the Glaciers and Ice Cave exhibitions built inside one of Perlan’s six hot water tanks.
 The exhibit illustrates the glaciers, their history, and bleak future, and gives visitors the amazing opportunity to experience traveling through a real man-made Ice Cave.
 Then, visit the observation deck with its 360° view over Reykjavik and the surrounding area.
 Enjoy the afternoon at your leisure before rejoining your fellow travelers one last time for a farewell dinner.
 (B, D)

-After breakfast, check out of the hotel and transfer to the port, where you will board the Celebrity Summit for a 12-night cruise to Boston.
+After breakfast, check out of the hotel and transfer to the port or airport.
 (B)

 For meals not included in your land programs, all hotels chosen include a restaurant on property where you may relax and enjoy a meal.
 In addition, your guide is available to make suggestions on nearby dining, shopping or sightseeing.